MacaqueNet/MacaqueNet.github.io/symposia.md

 <p>
   This workshop will include <u>updates on MacaqueNet projects</u> and <u>database developments</u>, as well as <u>lightning talks</u> showcasing work from early-career macaque researchers and researchers based in macaque-range countries.<br>
-  Post workshop, we will have our MacaqueNet <strong>board meeting</strong>.
+  Post workshop, we will have our MacaqueNet board meeting.
 Attendance is limited to MacaqueNet <u>members only</u>, with discussions centered on internal management &amp; the database’s future development.<br>
-  After the board meeting, all in-person workshop attendees will regroup &amp head to <strong>dinner</strong> at a local restaurant (details TBC).
+  After the board meeting, all in-person workshop attendees will regroup &amp head to dinner at a local restaurant (details TBC).
 </p>

 <p>